tobixen/plann/TASK_MANAGEMENT.md

 Those are not much relevant wrg of task handling in plann

 ## Usage instructions

+This is specifically directed towards using plann for daily task management.
+See also the [USER_GUIDE](USER_GUIDE.md) for more generic user guide.

 (... work in progress ... my plan is to ditch detailed instructions in the tool itself and rather throw URLs pointing towards this document on the user)